HDR: Lightroom 5

 In addition to LR 5’s organizational competencies, the app has the potential for a wider range of image editing in its Develop Module.
 On Lightroom, whether you work with RAWs or JPEGs (for your HDR imaging), you are at liberty to do just about everything you need in LR 5’s editing environment.

-The software also integrates well with Aurora HDR for a more pleasant editing experience.
+The software also integrates well with Aurora HDR software for a more pleasant editing experience.

 LR 5 is great at processing your photo exposures into an HDR hybrid image of a better dynamic range value.
 The result?
 An HDR image with improved highlight and shadow details, and a fascinating look-alike of the real-life scene.